bitcoin-problems/bitcoin-problems.github.io/_problems/removing-cross-layer-links.md

 ## Related Research

 1. Romiti et al. inspired this problem with *[Cross-Layer Deanonymization Methods in the Lightning Protocol]*.
-2. Kappos et al. apply similiar ideas against *private channels* in [*An Empiricle Analysis of Privacy in the Lightning Network*].
+2. Kappos et al. apply similar ideas against *private channels* in [*An Empirical Analysis of Privacy in the Lightning Network*].
 This shows how private channels are less private if the funding coins can be associated with public channel coins.

 ## Commentary